If you’re looking for some tips for visiting Malta, you’ve come to the right place. As a native, I love sharing my honest advice with visitors.

 Maltese cuisine is divine.
 From popular snacks like ftira and pastizzi, to hearty meals like baked pasta and pork stew, there are several Maltese foods and dishes you must try.

-Many restaurants in Malta tend to serve large portions with a complimentary side of fresh bread.
-For authentic Maltese cooking, look for small, family-run restaurants in traditional towns like Mgarr (Malta), Marsaxlokk and Rabat.
+Many restaurants in Malta tend to serve large portions with a complimentary side of bread.
+For authentic Maltese cooking, look for small family-run restaurants in traditional towns like Mgarr, Marsaxlokk and Rabat.

 6. Avoid using buses in summer

-Malta has always had a terrible public transport system and it gets worse during the summer months (another reason not to visit Malta in summer).
+Malta has always had an inefficient public transport system and it gets worse during the summer months (another reason not to visit Malta in summer).